books art blog bio visits calendar media freebies etc.

 Set-Up

-e provides her own easel and drawing pad to draw characters from her books which she will sign and leave for the school.
-It's a good idea to have some aerosol hairspray on hand to affix the pastels.
+— If necessary, e can provide her own easel and drawing pad to draw characters from her books which she will sign and leave for the school.
+Have aerosol hairspray or spray fixative on hand to secure the pastels.

-— If the audience will be large, a head-set microphone is a good addition.
-Also, craft paper affixed to a room divider or rolling bulletin board can make for a larger-than-life drawing demonstration.
-Fun!
+— If the audience will be large, a head-set (hands free) microphone is a good addition.

-— If you can set up a computer (with internet access) to a projector, e will share a demonstration of her digital illustration process to students 4th grade and up (or very mature 3rd graders).
-The slide show is buried at a secret link in her website which she will share for easy set-up.
+— Set up a laptop (with internet access) to a projector so e can share her online slideshow.
+(Smartboards work GREAT for this!)
+The slide show is buried at a secret link in her website which she will share beforehand.

 — Choose a presentation room where mild screaming and raucous laughter will not disturb other classrooms.